-Here is our main list of NOAA’s phone- and tablet-friendly mobile websites that are easy to access when you’re on-the go:
+Here is our main list of NOAA’s phone- and tablet-friendly mobile websites and apps that are easy to access when you’re on-the go:

 Twitter is a "microblogging" service that allows users subscribe to receive brief updates or "tweets " (a maximum of 140 characters) from others whom they choose to follow.
 NOAA tweets include various announcements and links to its website.

 Facebook lets users follow people and organizations they "like" and with whom they share brief updates, photos, links or other information.
 NOAA’s Facebook pages offer users a place to follow updates and join the conversation around important issues.

 A popular online photo-sharing site where you can access and download NOAA photos and graphics, and contribute your own photos to group feeds.

 Instagram is a fast, beautiful and fun way to capture NOAA's most compelling photos and images.